Celebrating pioneering applications of GIS

 Venture inside the award-winning project from North East Water providing a digital and scalable view of their expansive network of water assets - from running trace analysis on burst pipes to keeping customers informed on service disruptions.

-As part of a project to monitor suicide and self-harm in Australia, the AIHW created a series of public, interactive maps featuring postcode-level data and insights for decision-makers to develop timely, effective, evidence-based support services that save lives.
+As part of a project to monitor suicide and self-harm in Australia, the AIHW created a series of public, interactive maps featuring statistical level 3 and level 4 data and insights for decision-makers to develop timely, effective, evidence-based support services that save lives.

 Discover more inspiring innovations